-Discover the hidden science stories all around us at the EcoTarium’s newest, hands-on interactive exhibit, City Science.
+Discover the hidden science stories all around us at the EcoTarium’s hands-on interactive exhibit, City Science.
 Located on the middle level of the museum, this immersive exploration of the modern city allows visitors to investigate the science we encounter every day but rarely stop to consider.

-This new, 2,500 square foot exhibit incorporates live animals, interactive components, and natural history specimens, to give children and families the opportunity to experiment, engineer, and observe the science that is happening on our streets and in our neighborhoods.
+This 2,500 square foot exhibit incorporates live animals, interactive components, and natural history specimens, to give children and families the opportunity to experiment, engineer, and observe the science that is happening on our streets and in our neighborhoods.
 Experience firsthand that the way we design and build our cities has many impacts on people, animals, civic life, and the larger environment.
 Inspired by the City of Worcester, City Science features a magnificent three-dimensional, 60-foot long cityscape mural, which highlights iconic structures in Worcester.

 Visitors can explore City Science through a variety of activities, from custom-designed computer challenges, live animal observations, hands-on design activities, games, and more, in the following seven theme areas: